stepherg/bbfdm/docs/firewall.md

     option src ‘iptv’
     option target ‘ACCEPT’
 ```

+> Note: when trying to define a rule as Chain.1.Rule.x.SourceInterface = Device.IP.Interface.x and the zone for this interface (Device.IP.Interface.x) doesn't exist in the firewall uci file so, a new firewall zone section corresponding to this interface section will be created.

 Similarly, to configure firewall rules for each interfaces, add rule objects in Device.Firewall.Chain.{i}.Rule.{i}. table to the existing Device.Firewall.Chain.{i}. in the order in which they should be applied.